The Big Foot Legend

 Pike's Peak Big Foot Crossing Sign

-Does the Sasquatch truly exist?
+Does the Sasquatch indeed exist?
 Are the numerous photos that supposedly show a large ape-like creature real?
 Regardless if you believe, there are reports all across the United States of sightings of this monstrous creature.
-It is believed to live in the Pacific Northwest region of North America among other very wooded sometimes mountainous terrains.
+It is believed to live in the Pacific Northwest region of North America, among other very wooded, sometimes mountainous terrains.
 The Sasquatch is often described as being humanoid, yet apelike.
 He walks upright, yet his arms hang down low like an ape.
-He's hairy and climbs trees like an ape, but shows great intelligence and stealth.
+He's hairy and climbs trees like an ape, but shows excellent intelligence and stealth.

 What Does Bigfoot Look Like

-In some ways, descriptions of the face seem reminiscent of Frankenstein with its prominent brow, large eyes, and a large low set forehead.
+In some ways, descriptions of the face seem reminiscent of Frankenstein with its prominent brow, large eyes, and a broad low set forehead.

 Footprints that are claimed to have been made by the Sasquatch are two feet long and eight inches wide.
-The large majority of the prints found by the Sasquatch have five toes like most apes, although some have had as many as six and as few as two.
+The vast majority of footprints found by the Sasquatch have five toes like most apes, although some have had as many as six and as few as two.
 So the prints have not been consistent, except in size.
-Some of the casts have had claws, which makes many people believe that the prints are truly made from bears not that of a Bigfoot!
+Some of the casts have had claws, which means bears, not a Bigfoot, most likely make the footprints!

-It has a very strong odor, according to those who claim to have encountered it.
+It has a powerful odor, according to those who claim to have encountered it.
 It is also believed to be omnivorous and nocturnal.

 History of the Legend

 Before 1958, there are numerous stories, all describing similar features and habits.
-This giant creature has been given many names.
+This giant creature has many names.
 One name early on was skoocooms, which was believed to be a cannibalistic madman.
-It was believed to have supernatural powers.
+It was thought to have supernatural powers.

 J. W. Burns was the first man to coin the phrase Sasquatch, which he wrote in a series for a local Canadian newspaper.
 Throughout the year of 1958, this new name and description became popular in Canada and soon the United States.
 The legend spread as one common legend shared by many, unlike the sporadic short stories spread earlier on.